-This highly interactive Course takes you through a real-life case study.
-It requires you, the Clinical Detective, to consider why certain diagnostic tests, observations and procedures are undertaken.
+This highly interactive Ausmed Course takes you through a real-life case study where you, the Clinical Detective, must investigate why certain diagnostic tests, observations, and procedures are undertaken.

 As you move through the case study, you’ll be able to confirm or eliminate potential clinical problems.
-You will be asked a series of questions throughout the Course that will assist you with this and your learning.
+You will be asked a series of questions throughout the course to assist you with your findings.

 - What are red flags in your assessment findings?

 - Which diagnoses can be ruled out?

 - What does this mean for the patient?